muvox-io/euphonium/docs/technical/adding-new-plugin.md

 extended by creating an application layer plugin and creating a form using it's `make_form()` method.

+Additionally the Web app is a React (Vite) app located in the `web/` directory that you can modify to your heart's content.

-### Application Layer plugins in brief
+### Application Layer Plugins in Brief

 Application layer plugins are written in [Berry Scripting language](https://github.com/berry-lang/berry) and inherit from the [Plugin Class](https://github.com/feelfreelinux/euphonium/blob/master/euphonium/scripts/internal/plugin.be)

-Plugin scripts are used to define a new plugin class, instantiate the plugin and register it with Euphonium like so:
+Plugin scripts located in the `euphonium/scripts/plugins` and are used to define a new plugin class, instantiate the plugin and register it with Euphonium like so:

 ```berry
 class MyPlugin : Plugin